Close

 Transit and Special Categories

 Visa validity periods range from single-entry short-term visits to multiple-entry options valid for up to five years, depending on travel history and purpose.
+Starting in 2026, many visa-exempt travelers to the Schengen Area will need to secure an ETIAS before departure, a quick online authorization for short stays.

 04